bnopacheco/default-system-nextjs/README.md

 The idea of this project is to provide a system template with the minimum necessary to start a frontend project in react, it contains:

     - login control;
     - Loading of processes;
     - Feedback with messages to user;
     - Default template for system pages;
     - responsive system;
     - System page routes;

 Libraries and technologies used in the system include:

-    - NextJS
+    - NextJS;
-    - Redux
+    - Redux;
-    - Reduxthunk
+    - Reduxthunk;
-    - ImmutableJS
+    - ImmutableJS;
-    - Material UI
+    - Material UI;
-    - Jest JS
+    - Jest JS;
-    - Typescript
+    - Typescript;
-    - i18next
+    - i18next;

 ---------------------------------------------------------------